SEOJuice or UpWeb.com | Cowboy Search Engine Optimisation

 Here's more posts from around the same time:

-Following his last post in the screenshot above SEOJuice / UpWeb SEO disappeared completely from the Warrior Forum.
-The link to client reviews that he refers to did at one time lead to another page which included a handful of posts dated June to August 2014 but none were reviews.
+Following his last post in the screenshot above SEOJuice / UpWeb SEO disappeared completely from the Warrior Digital Marketing Forum.
+The link to client reviews that he refers to did at one time lead to another page which included a handful of posts dated June to August 2014 but none were reviews about the services that his company offered.

-Irrespective of what this cowboy was saying to everyone else in his posts, this is what he was telling me
+Irrespective of what this con man was saying to everyone else in his posts, this is what he was telling me;

 The guarantee includes a refund of the initial 3 months after a total of 6 months work but we did not work for you for a full six months.
 That said, I am willing to go back 6 months on your subscription and refund the total USD$ of the last 6 months of your subscription, which would total USD$2100.